Alistair McAlpine, Baron McAlpine of West Green: Early life and business career

 McAlpine was born at The Dorchester in Mayfair, London.
 His great-grandfather was "Concrete Bob", Robert McAlpine, the first of the McAlpine baronets and the founder of the McAlpine construction firm.
 He was the second son of Ella Mary Gardner (Garnett) and Edwin McAlpine, the fifth Baronet, and the brother of William McAlpine, the sixth Baronet.
 He described his childhood as "idyllic" but not luxurious.
 He went to boarding school at the age of six.
 He had dyslexia and left Stowe School at 16 with three O-levels.
 He then worked on a McAlpine building site on the South Bank, keeping time and dealing with wage packets.

 At the age of 21, McAlpine became a director of the company, at the time named Sir Robert McAlpine & Sons.
 He made money in property development in Australia and worked in the building business until he entered politics.

-McAlpine founded his own publishing house in London in the 1960s, and was an art dealer, art collector, zookeeper (in Broome, Western Australia), horticulturist, beekeeper, agriculturist, gardener and passionate traveller.
+McAlpine founded his own publishing house in London in the 1960s, and was an art dealer, art collector, zookeeper (at the Pearl Coast Zoological Gardens in Broome, Western Australia), horticulturist, beekeeper, agriculturist, gardener and passionate traveller.